 Another way of storing energy for later use is to store the energy as mechanical energy.
 This is of most use when the energy being stored is already mechanical energy, which is not the case with solar, and while it could be used to store energy from a wind turbine, I have not seen any practical use with wind energy either.
 Formula one cars store mechanical energy in a flywheel using a Kinetic Energy Recovery System, KERS but there is very limited use of flywheels for storage as friction limits them to short duration storage.

-The Alternative to adding storage to get around the problems of the variability of Solar and Wind power, is to use alternative energy sources that are reliable from the outset.
-Note that while reliable power vastly reduces storage capacity required, stored energy is still solves the problem of storing excess capacity in times of lower demand, and delivering extra capacity in times of peak or unexpected demand.
+An alternative to adding storage to get around the problems of the variability of Solar and Wind power, is to use alternative energy sources that are by nature predictable and dependable.
+Note, that while reliable power vastly reduces storage capacity required, there is still the problem of smoothing energy supplies to match demand.
+Stored energy still solves the problem of storing excess capacity in times of lower demand, and delivering extra capacity in times of peak or unexpected demand.
 Almost all power generation other than hydro or storage, are limited in their ability to be ‘turned down’ for low demand or ‘turned up’ for extra power.

 ‘Green’ Fission: radioactive material can be eliminated, but at a cost.